 Wander Around Montmartre

 Montmartre is located on a large hill in Paris in the 18th arrondissement.
-It is well known for being an artists haven and is home to the white-domed Basilica of the Sacré-Cœur.
+It is well known for being an artist’s haven and is home to the white-domed Basilica of the Sacré-Cœur.
 You can spend an entire afternoon exploring this charming part of Paris.
 Here are some places to visit when in Montmartre:

 Visit the Palace of Versailles

-Easily the best part of this guide is the breathtaking Palace of Versailles.
+Easily the best part of this guide is the Palace of Versailles.
 Even though you only have 3 days in Paris, I would set aside one full day for Versailles.
-This 17th-century palace full of opulence and surrounded by 2000 acres of beautiful garden displays.
+This 17th-century palace is full of opulence and surrounded by 2000 acres of beautiful garden displays.
 There is so much to see and do at the Palace of Versailles!
-I recommend spending the entire day here.
-We splurged a bit (because it’s Paris and if you’re not going to splurge here, where are you going to splurge?) and purchased our tickets from Viator and it included tours of all the palaces as well as lunch in the garden at La Petit Venise (pictured below).
+We splurged a bit (because it’s Paris and if you’re not going to splurge here, where are you going to splurge?) and purchased a guided tour from Viator and it included tours of all the palaces as well as lunch in the garden at La Petite Venise.